Summer Immersion

 Can I work during Summer Immersion?

-Yes, you may have a part-time on-campus job during Summer Immersion so long as it does not conflict with classes, CLS, or weekend events.
+Yes, you may have a part-time on-campus/nearby campus job during Summer Immersion so long as it does not conflict with classes, CLS, or weekend events.
 All Summer Immersion events/classes are mandatory.
-Please email or text Keyla to see if an exception can be made.

 Can I have guests during Summer Immersion?